II43/arduino_CAN/README.md

   2. Simulink Support Package for Arduino Hardware
   2. SparkFun CAN-BUS Shield for Arduino (https://www.sparkfun.com/products/13262)

-Please note that this repository relies has some externals coming from to SparkFun CAN-Bus_Shield library (https://github.com/sparkfun/CAN-Bus_Shield.git)
+Please note that this repository relies has some externals coming from SparkFun CAN-Bus_Shield library (https://github.com/sparkfun/CAN-Bus_Shield.git)

 To run it with different version of MATLAB (e.g. older R2014b), you might need to recompile the MEX functions by running "build_sfunctions\compile_arduino_CAN_to_mex.m".
 This recompiles the MEX-files for given version of MATLAB and copies them to the root directory.